Isaaker/Spotify-AdsList/docs/docs_installation.md

 | Firefox | moz-extension://c396fed9-d8f8-4a6c-95a0-80773fa36d8a/asset-viewer.html?url=https%3A%2F%2Fraw.githubusercontent.com%2Fisaaker%2FSpotify-AdsList%2Fmain%2FLists%2Fadguard.txt&title=Spotify-AdsList&subscribe=1 |
 | Chrome / Chromium | chrome-extension://cjpalhdlnbpafiamejdnhcphjbkeiagm/asset-viewer.html?url=https%3A%2F%2Fraw.githubusercontent.com%2Fisaaker%2FSpotify-AdsList%2Fmain%2FLists%2Fadguard.txt&title=Spotify-AdsList&subscribe=1 |

-!!! tip:
+!!! tip
     [You can also make this manually with the adguard raw URL](https://github.com/gorhill/uBlock/wiki/Dashboard:-Filter-lists#3rd-party-filter-lists)

 ## 5. Add Spotify Ads List whitelist to your adblocker

 To add the whitelist to your adblocker, you have to enter the whitelist domains manually in the whitelist area.
 You can found the whitelist on this [link](./docs_whitelist.md)

-!!! question inline end "How can I do this?":
+!!! question inline end "How can I do this?"
     You can find more help about how to add this on this links:

     | Adblocker | Link |